AnneH20/Blog-Application/README.md

 - `/article/delete` --> Delete an article
 - `/article/{slug}` --> View a specific article (use hyphens, - , between words)

+## TODO:

+1. Add verification
+    - Must fill out all fields to create a new user/write a new article
+    - Must have a valid username to write an article (case-sensitive)
+2. Add update feature to update an article's content/a user's information
+3. Create tests that cover most of the code
+   - Postman tests
+   - Unit tests
+   - Integration tests
+4. Add a search bar to search for articles (Will take some time to do)

+## Notes

 <details>
 <summary>Database information</summary>